 She wasn’t expecting the person she found.

 His face was covered by a large black handkerchief over a balaclava, a flat-billed black ball cap, and squared black ski goggles.
-She looked him over from head to toe, but didn’t see any skin.
-She saw that he was completely anonymous.
-She knew that he was a Crypto.
+She looked him over from head to toe but didn’t see any skin.
+He was completely anonymous, a Crypto.

 Puzzled by the Princess standing over the two men, the Hooligan reached up and squeezed the right corners of his goggles.
-A mechanism clicked like a camera shutter and saved a picture of the moment to the server on his back.
+It clicked like a camera shutter and saved a picture of the moment to the server on his back.

-The four figures stood there in silence, then the computer zapped and smoke puffed out the top.
+The four figures stood there in silence, then the computer snapped and crackled, and smoke puffed out the top.

 “Waddup, playa?” the Hooligan asked with verbal flourish.